-The Roots of Ethnic Cleansing in Europe (Cambridge University Press, 2016) (Winner of 2017 Best Book Award in the European Politics and Society Section of APSA) (Book Symposium to be published in Nationalities Papers)
+The Roots of Ethnic Cleansing in Europe (Cambridge University Press, 2016, 2018) (Winner of 2017 Best Book Award in the European Politics and Society Section of APSA) (Book Symposium published in Nationalities Papers, June 2018)

 “The Roots of Ethnic Cleansing is an innovative contribution to the systematic study of mass violence.
 Using a variety of quantitative data, case studies from multiple world regions, and original theory, the book asks and answers a big question.
 As one of the only dedicated social scientific studies of ethnic cleansing, this book is a landmark that will command attention from scholars for years to come.”